 The security of our users’ data is of primary importance at Broadband Genie.
 We have in place several procedures to keep your information safe, which include but are not limited to:

-- Https protocols: We use https on Broadband Genie to encrypt user data between the device and our website.
+- HTTPS protocols: We use HTTPS on Broadband Genie to encrypt user data between your device and our website.

 - Password protection: Our content-management systems are secured via passwords.
-We use LastPass to further secure our passwords within the company.
+We use secure, encrypted tools to safeguard our passwords within the company.

 - Google authentication: Our reporting, email, Google Drive, content-management systems, Analytics and AdWords are all secured via Google Authentication, which is backed up by two-step verification logins.

-- User passwords: Where users have access to Broadband Genie, we would implore them to consider choosing a secure password and to protect it.
+- User passwords: Where users have access to Broadband Genie, we would implore them to consider choosing a secure password, and to take reasonable steps to protect it.

 - Access: Within our own company, access to personal data is limited to a small number of relevant individuals.

-- Firewalls and antivirus: We ensure staff are using devices with up-to-date firewalls and antivirus software.
+- Firewalls and antivirus: We ensure staff are using devices with up-to-date security software.